p44v9n/new-blog/drafts/what-i-learnt-from-my-fringe-show.md

 layout: layouts/post.njk
 tags:
 - Personal
-title: What I Learnt From My Fringe Show
+title: What I learnt from putting on a show at the Edinburgh Fringe
-description: Reflections on the magic show I performed at the Edinburgh Fringe in 2015
+description: Reflections on the magic show I performed at the Edinburgh Fringe Festival in 2015.
-date: 2020-04-07T23:00:00Z
+date: 2020-04-07T23:00:00.000+00:00
 canonical: ''

 ---